Back to Kings Life index

 Here, we’ve learnt more about what A-level courses and Foundation programmes are, the key differences between the two, and how to decide which is best for you.

-At Kings, we offer both the Advanced Level Foundation and one and two-year A-level courses at our 4 colleges in the UK — Kings Brighton, Kings Bournemouth, Kings London, and Kings Oxford.
+At Kings, we offer both foundation programmes and A-level courses at our 4 colleges in the UK — Kings Brighton, Kings Bournemouth, Kings London, and Kings Oxford.